AdobeDocs/analytics.en/help/implement/vars/page-vars/events/events-overview.md

 * A dropdown allows you to select the event to include
 * An optional text field for serialization.
 See [event serialization](event-serialization.md) for more information.
 * An optional text field for an event value.
 You can include currency for currency events, or an integer for non-currency events to increment it multiple times.
 For example, selecting `event1` under the dropdown and including `10` in this field increments `event1` by 10 in reporting.
 * A button to add another event.
-There is not a reasonable limit to the number of events that you can include in a hit.
+You can add as many events as you'd like to a single rule within reason.

 ## s.events in AppMeasurement and the Analytics extension custom code editor